uidaholib/digital-collections-docs/content/collectionbuilder/03-update-metadata.md

     - For each repository, locate the green "Code" button on towards the top right of the GitHub repository window and click on it to expand the drop down.
 Select the option to "Open with GitHub Desktop."
 This will clone the repository to your computer and enable you to access it from GitHub Desktop.

 - Locate your repository branch name in the [Collection Updates](https://vandalsuidaho.sharepoint.com/:x:/r/sites/Storage-Library/Documents/shared/Digital%20Collections%20Team/Collection%20Updates.xlsx?d=w6432809351bc4863bc70f4517fd61067&csf=1&web=1&e=tHwT3j) spreadsheet.
-Note whether it is in collectionbuilder-csv or collectionbuilder-cdm.
+Note whether it is in collectionbuilder-csv-template or collectionbuilder-cdm-template.

 - Back in the GitHub Desktop window, use the top left drop down button to switch your current repository to collectionbuilder-csv-template or collectionbuilder-cdm-template, depending on which one your branch is in.